amilanir/Kalman-Filter/README.md

 # Kalman-Filter

-This will a collection of Kalman filter codes in C++
+This a collection of Kalman filter codes written in C++